Grizzelbee/ioBroker.mielecloudservice/README.md

 ### 1.1.0 (2020-03-07)
-* (grizzelbee) New: Added Actions - Implemented all currently supported and documented Actions for all devices Please remember that Actions will only work if you put your device into the appropiate state (e.g. Mobile Control)
+* (grizzelbee) New: Added Actions - Implemented all currently supported and documented Actions for all devices Please remember that Actions will only work if you put your device into the appropiate state (e.g. Mobile Control) please refer to https://www.miele.com/developer/swagger-ui/put_additional_info.html for more Information on actions.

 ### 1.0.5 (2020-02-14)
 * (grizzelbee) removed node-schedule as a dependency